oszymorek/my_portfolio/README.md

 I present the unfinished design of my website.
 The main purpose of the site is to show how I build pages in pure javascript and using the SASS preprocessor.

-I am still working on the site in my spare time when I am not learning the React.js framework
+I am still working on the site in my spare time when I am not learning the React.js framework.

 ![](https://geps.dev/progress/75)